frshub/frshub/frshub.pydc/README.md

-# frshub.pydc
+# frshub.pydc | frshub python dataclient

-This library makes it easy to interact with the frshub REST API
+This dataclient connects your data securely to the frshub.

 ### Install on Windows - english